Finite-time blowup in a parabolic-parabolic-elliptic chemotaxis model involving indirect signal production: Introduction

 along the reasonably regular solution curves of the system \eqref{sys: ks isp pp/ep/e}.
 Here, the dissipation rate reads as

 where $w := (-\Delta_N + 1)^{-1}u$ is the unique classical solution of the Neumann elliptic problem

-Invoking the above mathematical structure, we are inspired by previous results (see Remark~\ref{r: precedents}) to derive a lower bound for $\mathcal{F}$ in terms of a sublinear power of $\mathcal{D}$ in the form of
+Invoking the above mathematical structure, we are inspired by previous works (see Remark~\ref{r: precedents} below) to derive a lower bound for $\mathcal{F}$ in terms of a sublinear power of $\mathcal{D}$ in the form of

 for a large class of radially symmetric function pairs $(u,v)=(u(r),v(r))$, which, in particular, includes the radial trajectories of the system~\eqref{sys: ks isp pp/ep/e}.
-This result leads to a superlinear differential inequality for $\mathcal{F}$, which, in turn, implies occurrence of finite-time blowup for initial data with low energy.
+This result leads to a superlinear differential inequality for $-\mathcal{F}$, which, in turn, implies occurrence of finite-time blowup for initial data with low energy.

 To be precise, we shall suppose the initial data $(u_0, v_0)$ consist of nonnegative functions satisfying

 and additionally, we impose symmetry assumptions that

 with $\Omega = B_R := \{x\in\mathbb{R}^n\mid |x| < R\}$ for some $R>0$ and $n\in\mathbb{N}$.